 Residual Disability Rider

-Residual disability benefits protect you against partial income loss.
-Residual disability is generally defined in one of two ways:
+Residual disability benefits protect you against partial income loss, and is defined in one of two ways:

-- Being able to perform one or more, but not all, of the material and substantial duties of your occupation
+- Ability to perform one or more, but not all, of your duties

-- Being unable to work in your occupation for a set percentage of the time.
+- Unable to perform your duties for a set percentage of the time

-A residual disability rider can supplement your income.
-It provides benefits if you are still working and not considered totally disabled.
+A residual disability rider will supplement your income even if you are still working and not considered totally disabled.

 Future Increase Rider

-A future purchase option is critical for residents or fellows.
-That's because your benefits will be capped based on the income at the time of purchase.
+A future increase rider is critical for residents and fellows because your benefits will be capped based on your income at the time of purchase.
 Once you're out of residency, you will need to increase your coverage.

 Cost-of-Living Adjustment (COLA)